belkadan/jekyll-shadowbox/README.md

 To see Shadowbox in action, check out <http://belkadan.com/blog>.

 Shadowbox was (very) loosely based on the Kubrick theme for WordPress.
-A couple of the plugins were created by Jose Diaz-Gonzalez, then modified for this site.
+A couple of the plugins were created by [Jose Diaz-Gonzalez][jdg], then modified for this site.
+The client-side search was created by [Elijah Miller][em].

 Created by Jordy Rose
 <http://belkadan.com>